Why Congress Outlawed the Hemp Plant

 In response to the question, a member of the committee that had criticized Dr.Woodward and sent the bill to Congress leaped to his feet and shouted, "Their Doctor Wentworth came down here.
 They supported this bill 100 percent!"

-This false statement ended the questions, and the vote began.
+This spurious statement ended further questions, and the vote began.
 There was no recorded vote on the bill; instead, legislators walked past this point or that point on the floor to indicate a yes or no vote.

-Based on Anslinger's blatant lies and the false statement from the hostile committee member, Congress passed the bill with no debate.
+Based on Anslinger's deliberate lies and the false statement from the hostile committee member, Congress passed the bill with no debate.
 The bill was on the floor for a remarkable 92 seconds before it became Federal Law.
-This new prohibition against cannabis happened just four years after Congress repealed alcohol prohibition.
+This new prohibition happened just four years after Congress repealed alcohol prohibition.

-The FBN and later its predecessor, the DEA, received the authority from Congress to arrest over ninety million Americans over the next seventy years.
+The FBN under Commissioner Anslinger and later its predecessor, the DEA, received the authority from Congress to arrest over ninety million Americans over the next seventy years because they grew or possessed the cannabis plant without a license.
 Twenty million went to prison.

 In 1972, a paranoid Richard Nixon dismissed his own panel of experts, the Shafer Commission, (which recommended immediate decriminalization of marijuana) and declared war on pot smokers.
 He convinced Congress to authorize the building of the largest prison system in the world.